Basketball is a vastly inferior sport to football because teams are expected to score with each attack.

 Bang in a 25-yard free-kick?
 Have 1.5 goals, mate, on your way.

-The majority of football fans have been successfully triggered by VAR at least once in the last year.
+The majority of football fans have been successfully triggered by VAR every single game this season.

 The best way to lower your da’s heart rate is to implement technology in a similar manner to tennis and cricket — a review system.